gravplats/crowbar/README.md

 <a name="section-mvcapplication-config"></a>
 ### User-Supplied Web.config

-By default Crowbar tries to use the Web.config defined in the ASP.NET MVC project, even though this is very experimental and seems instable (read: does not work).
-To counter any problems with the configuration of the MVC project it is possible and highly recommended that a custom configuration file be used.
-It is possible to specify the custom configuration file as a second argument to `MvcApplication.Create()`.
+By default Crowbar tries to use the Web.config defined in the ASP.NET MVC project, even though this is somewhat instable at times.
+To counter any problems with the configuration of the MVC project it is possible and highly recommended to use a custom configuration file.
+The name of the custom configuration file can be supplied as the second argument to `MvcApplication.Create()`.
 The custom configration file should be defined in the test project.
 Please note that the configuration file must be copied to the output directory by setting _Copy to Output Directory_ to either _Copy always_ or _Copy if newer_.

 ``` csharp
 private static readonly MvcApplication Application =